Sum-of-norms clustering does not separate nearby balls: Introduction

 \cref{t.stoch.ball} will be proved as a consequence of more general structural results on the clusters obtained by the sum-of-norms clustering algorithm.
 We foresee these results being useful in more general circumstances as well, and proceed to describe them now.

 There are two special cases of clustering that will be particularly important in our discussion.
-We record them in the following definition. \begin{defn} Let $\mu$ be a finite Borel measure of compact support and $\lambda\ge0$. \begin{enumerate} \item We say that $\mu$ is \emph{$\lambda$-cohesive} if there is a constant $c$ such that $u_{\mu,\lambda}\equiv c$, $\mu$-a.e. \item We say that $\mu$ is \emph{$\lambda$-shattered} if there is a measurable injection $u:\R^d\to\R^d$ such that $u_{\mu,\lambda}=u$, $\mu$-a.e. \end{enumerate} \end{defn} Note that if $\supp\mu$ consists of zero or one point, then $\mu$ is both $\lambda$-shattered and $\lambda$-cohesive for all $\lambda\ge 0$.
+We record them in the following definition. \begin{defn} Let $\mu$ be a finite Borel measure of compact support and $\lambda\ge0$. \begin{enumerate} \item We say that $\mu$ is \emph{$\lambda$-cohesive} if there is a constant $c$ such that $u_{\mu,\lambda}\equiv c$, $\mu$-a.e. \item We say that $\mu$ is \emph{$\lambda$-shattered} if there is a measurable injection $u\colon\R^d\to\R^d$ such that $u_{\mu,\lambda}=u$, $\mu$-a.e. \end{enumerate} \end{defn} Note that if $\supp\mu$ consists of a single point (or if $\mu$ is the zero measure), then $\mu$ is both $\lambda$-shattered and $\lambda$-cohesive for all $\lambda\ge 0$.

 Recall that the level sets of~$u_{\mu,\lambda}$ define a partition of $\Rd$ up to a $\mu$-null modification.
 We think of this partition as a clustering of the support of $\mu$.
 To discuss these clusters, we will often use the notation